Yellow text says

 Join the 21-Day Zen Challenge

 Yes!
-I want to join the Challenge!
+I want to join the 21-Day Zen Challenge.

 • Opening & Closing livestream events